+With AppInsight for SQL, you can monitor resource consumption, respond to alerts, and monitor expensive queries on a single page.
 Investigate issues and performance trends without hunting through numerous views into the SQL servers in your environment.
 AppInsight for SQL provides a level of detail and expert knowledge far beyond what a SQL template can provide, allowing you to monitor virtually every aspect of your SQL instances and databases.
-The feature polls and reports metrics without use of agents, directly accessing the SQL server using configured access permissions and credentials using SNMP and WMI.
+The feature polls and reports metrics without use of agents, directly accessing the SQL server using configured access permissions and credentials via SNMP and WMI.

 The SQL Server Application Summary view provides widgets you can use to monitor overall data for all SQL servers including alerts, events, and consumed resources, including:

 - All Applications view of all currently managed SQL servers as nodes, expandable to locate specific nodes